Energy Reliability and Resilience

 Community energy resilience means Security, Safety, and Community!

 Energy resilience is the ability of communities to access electricity no matter the scenario.
-This increases the resilience of community members by ensuring access to heating and cooling, energy for medical equipment, communication methods, and much more.
-Energy resilience is a way of ensuring the security and safety of family members in your community.
+This increases community members’ resilience by ensuring access to heating and cooling, energy for medical equipment, communication, and more.
+Energy resilience ensures the security and safety of family members in your community.

 What is an energy resilience hub?